How to create a Delivery Model and upload via S3

 - File structure is largely flexible, but please note that manifest files must be under the following path: s3://beeswax-data-<region>/bid_models/<buzz key>/customer_manifests/.

-How to Create a Delivery Model in Buzz:
+How to Create a Delivery Model in Buzz

 - The model will automatically go into ‘PENDING’ status.
 This status signifies the version is being validated and prepared to receive traffic.

-- Associate the Delivery Model you created previously
+- Associate the Delivery Model you created previously from the Delivery Model field dropdown.

-Please note that updated versions of the delivery model table can be uploaded to the same delivery model object in Buzz, and the most recent upload version will be used unless otherwise specified.
+Note: The updated versions of the delivery model table can be uploaded to the same delivery model object in Buzz, and the most recent upload version will be used unless otherwise specified.